lidofinance/lido-content/lido-landing/faq.md

           * **Slashing risk**\
             Validators risk staking penalties, with up to 100% of staked funds at risk if validators fail.
 To minimize this risk, Lido stakes across multiple professional and reputable node operators with heterogeneous setups, with additional mitigation in the form of self-coverage.
           * **stToken price risk**\
             Users risk an exchange price of stTokens which is lower than inherent value due to withdrawal restrictions on Lido, making arbitrage and risk-free market-making impossible.
-The Lido DAO is driven to mitigate the above risks and eliminate them entirely to the extent possible.
+The Lido DAO is driven to mitigate the above risks to the extent possible.
 Despite this, they may still exist and, as such, it is our duty to communicate them.

-          The Lido DAO is driven to mitigate the above risks and eliminate them entirely to the extent possible.
+          The Lido DAO is driven to mitigate the above risks to the extent possible.
 Despite this, they may still exist.
       - question: Have the protocols been audited?
         answer: Lido DAO codebase has been audited by industry leaders in blockchain security.
-You can find the list of our audits [here](https://github.com/lidofinance/audits) with code review
+You can find the list of audits [here](https://github.com/lidofinance/audits) with code review
           reports.
       - question: Does Lido DAO have a Bug Bounty program?